Born and raised in Akron, Ohio, Dusty cut his teeth to the sounds of

 His solo debut, Dusty Wright, co-produced by David Ogilvy, was

 recorded in London and released in the fall of 1997.
 And his sophomore

-effort -- the concept album entitled dust! -- was released in the winter of 2000.
+effort -- a concept album entitled dust! -- was released in the winter of 2000.

-His third solo effort Elevened was released in 2004.
+His 3rd solo effort Elevened was released in 2004.
 It featured his new band

 The Jaguars -- drummer Pete DeMeo (5 Chinese Brothers), slide guitarist